Window Frame Terminology

 Palladian

-Large rectangular or square windows that have smaller semi-circle windows above and other small windows on each side.
-Also called Venetians.
+Palladian windows are large and often rectangular or square in shape.
+Often, they have smaller semi-circle windows above and other small windows on each side.
+Lastly, they are also called Venetians.

 Picture

 Large fixed or stationary windows that do not open.
-They can be flanked by operable windows for ventilation.
+Additionally, picture windows are often flanked by operable windows for ventilation.

 Queen Anne